Nraoui/PAC5-Calculator/README.md

   - **Exponentiation (`^`)**: Raise a number to a power.
   - **Square Root (`√`)**: Calculate the square root of a number.
   - **Parentheses (`(` and `)`)**: Group parts of expressions to control the order of operations.
+- **History Navigation**: View and navigate through past calculations using history buttons (up and down arrows).
+- **Negative Number Toggle**: Easily toggle the sign of a number during input.
 - Displays full calculation history for reference.
 - Error handling for invalid operations (e.g., division by zero).
 - Responsive user interface with a clean design.